bmonty98/cs180/INTERFACE_SUMMARY.md

 MIT License - Use freely for commercial or research purposes.

 ---

-**You now have a complete, working interface for heterogeneous hardware decision processing!**

 Run `python3 example_usage.py` to see it in action with all 7 examples.